-The third annual Cheese Tour will be October 9, 2016.
+The annual Cheese Tour will be October 7, 2018.

 The Sugar House Creamery dairy farm has been reborn as a labor of love.
 Owners Margot Brooks and Alex Eaton are highly committed to sustainable agriculture.
 Pasture rotation, organic handling of pests and diseases, and a committment to humane animal practices are hallmarks of all the farms on this tour.

-They have a herd of Brown Swiss cows (my favorites!) and have become known for their original cheeses.
-The Dutch Knuckle is a raw-milk, cooked cheese, pressed alpine-style in a wheel which is usually aged for eight months.
-There's also Pound Cake, considered a "more approachable" cheese for almost anyone, which is made from pasteurized cow milk and aged 45-60 days.
+Sugar House has a herd of Brown Swiss cows (my favorites!) and have become known for their original cheeses.
+The Dutch Knuckle is a raw-milk, cooked cheese, pressed alpine-style into a wheel which is usually aged for eight months.
+There's also Pound Cake, considered a "more approachable" cheese for almost anyone.
+It is made from pasteurized cow milk and aged 45-60 days.

-There will be free samples, so choosing can be easier.
-But it also makes choosing more difficult, because we are always finding another one we'd like to get.
+There will be free samples, so choosing a cheese to buy and take home can be easier.
+But it also makes choosing more difficult, because I am always finding another one I'd like to get.
 Trust me on this one.

 I love the rolling hills of Sugar House.
 It's like a picture book come to life.
-Especially when the big brown eyes of a happy cow blinks at us.
+Especially when the big brown eyes of a happy cow blinks at you.

 Gourmet lunch options will be available from the Mace Chasm Farm.
-Sugar House Creamery also offers a place to stay if we want a real farm experience for our weekend in the Adirondacks.
+Sugar House Creamery also offers a place to stay if you want a real farm experience for your weekend in the Adirondacks.

 Yes, I'm a goat fan.
-Only the fact that we are in an apartment is holding me back.
-(My husband is grateful for that much.)
 I have heard so many funny stories about goats and their sense of humor.
-Their milk makes the most exquisitely smooth caramels.
+And their milk makes the most exquisitely smooth caramels.

-This is the former home of political activist Rockwell Kent, who worked as an artist, writer, and adventurer.
-He spent half a century here, with Asgaard as a working dairy farm and painting model.
-David Brunner and Rhonda Butler acquired the farm in 1988 and restored the entire property, resuming production in 2003.
+Asgaard is the former home of political activist Rockwell Kent, who worked as an artist, writer, and adventurer.
+He spent half a century there before David Brunner and Rhonda Butler acquired the farm in 1988 and restored the entire property, resuming production in 2003.

 While they also husband poultry and eggs, beef, and pork, I can tell it is the goats that are a favorite part of the farm.
-They are the only ones with their own website section, for instance.
 Asgaard describes themselves as "a diversified family farm with a goat dairy and creamery at its core."

 They have over forty milking goats, mostly Alpines with a sprinkling of Nubians and Saanens.
-They are very curious about visitors, but I noticed they backed up as I approached the fence.
+The goats are very curious about visitors, but I noticed they backed up as I approached the fence.

 "That's not it," I said.
-"They want to entice me into touching the electric fence, because then I'll be funny."
+"They want to entice you into touching the electric fence because that'll be funny to them."

-Asgaard also has a farm store stocked with their abundance of local products.
-I picked up some sea salt goat milk caramels, and am tempted by the goat milk soap.
-But we are only half-way through the tour.
-I must pace myself.
+Asgaard also has a farm store stocked with an abundance of local products.
+I picked up some sea salt goat milk caramels, and was tempted by the goat milk soap.
+But, we were only half-way through the tour.
+I needed to pace myself.